Virginia DeMarce created a grid containing the names and relationships of all the people who came through the Ring of Fire.

-To Claim a Character . . .
+To Claim a Character …

-Send an e-mail to The Gridmaster or ask in the 1632Tech conference on Baen's Bar to reserve a grid character.
+Send an e-mail to The GridMaster or ask in the 1632Tech conference on Baen's Bar to reserve a grid character.
 Include in the request your real name or a stable, non-changing nom de plume with a given and surname, or they will be ignored.

-Listing of all up-timers who arrived down-time, plus children born since with at least one up-timer parent in MS Word DOC format:
+You can only claim up-time characters who are listed in the .DOC file listing of all up-timers who arrived down-time, plus children born since with at least one up-timer parent.

 From Mid 2012 Virginia relinquished responsibility for maintaining the grid to a new entity.
 The GridMaster is now responsible for canonizing stories and handling character claims.
 The grid program will no longer be run, so characters will no longer be moved around automatically, and marriages, births and deaths will now only occur when an author writes the story.